material-motion/material-motion/specifications/plans/ScrollReactor.md

 - Could this be a ValueReactor?
 - What does the API look like for mapping input values to other values?
-- Example usage: mapping scroll position to opacity of an element.
+- Example usage: mapping scroll position of a scroll view to the opacity of an element.